fares-h-moneim/MyRankApp/README.md

 # My Rank App

-A simple app using python to find students' ranks using their GPA as input with GUI using tkinter python library and accessing google sheet using gspread library from a googlr form
+A simple app using python to find students' ranks using their GPA as input with GUI using tkinter python library and accessing google sheet using gspread library from a google form

 ## Software Required to Run the App: